SafePal Wallet Review (2026)

 Air-gapped vs USB

-The X1 uses a USB-C cable to manage your crypto and sign transactions directly.
+The USB-C port is used only for charging the device and performing firmware updates, not for day-to-day transaction signing.
 It’s not fully offline, but it stays secure with encrypted transfers and a built-in security chip.
 If you care more about speed and ease than staying offline, the X1 might be a better fit.

 Connectivity

-SafePal X1 plugs into phones and computers with a USB-C cable using the SafePal app.
+SafePal X1 connects to the SafePal app wirelessly via Bluetooth.
+The USB-C cable is used only for charging and firmware updates, not for transaction signing or wallet management.
 S1 and S1 Pro use the camera to scan QR codes—no Bluetooth, WiFi, or cables involved.

 Because there’s no wireless connection on the S1 models, there are fewer ways for someone to try to break in.
 The X1, meanwhile, offers a faster plug-and-go experience.